dataform-co/dataform/content/docs/dataform-web/how-to-guides/environments.md

 </div>

 <div className="bp3-callout bp3-icon-info-sign" markdown="1">
-  Branches seen on dataform are not remote git branches, but are only used for local development.
+  Branches seen on dataform are different to remote branches (e.g. a repository branch on GitHub).
 Because of this, a <code>branch</code> specified in a <code>gitReference</code> won't point to a branch on dataform, with the exception of the master branch.
 </div>

 ### Config schema overriding